 In some circumstances it may be necessary to add handrails or an enclosure to a property to accommodate an outdoor dining area, accessibility or to enhance safety.
-If so, it should have minimal impact on the urban setting and/or a historic resource.
+If so, it must have minimal impact on the urban setting and/or the historic resource.

-4.8 A railing should be simple in design.

-- > Simple metal work is most appropriate. - > Very ornate metal, plastic or wood designs are inappropriate. - The railing should be transparent in its overall appearance.
-One should be able to see through to the building.
+- 4.8 A railing shall be simple in design. - > Simple metal work is permitted. - > Very ornate metal, plastic or wood designs are prohibited. - > The railing shall be transparent in its overall appearance.
+One shall be able to see through to the building.

-Railings should be mostly transparent and simple in design.
+Railings shall be mostly transparent and simple in design.